notgiven688/jitterphysics2/docs/docs/01_quickstart/02_teapots/02-hull-sampling.md

 // load the teapot model from a file
 Model teapotModel = LoadModel("teapot.obj");

-// Load the mesh vertices
+// load the mesh vertices
 if (teapotModel.MeshCount == 0)
     throw new Exception("Model could not be loaded!");